-Purpose: To create neighborhoods that support every citizen from Prenatal - through - Education - to - Career, while focusing energy and resources on youth (ages 0-11), juveniles (12-17) and young adults (18-30) as well as those most impacted by homicides, suicides, and overdoses.
+To create neighborhoods that support every citizen from Prenatal - through Education - to Career, while focusing energy and resources on youth (ages 0-11), juveniles (ages 12-17) and young adults (ages 18-30), as well as those most impacted by homicides, suicides, and overdoses.

 So what do we do?

 - Push Collaboration Among Public, Private, and Non-Profit Partners

 - Assist In and Promote the Increase of Economic, Social, and Educational Opportunities

 - Deploy Energy and Resources Against High Impact Areas Based Upon Comprehensive Data